sanchezcarlosjr/computer-vision-and-graphics/README.md

-# Computer Graphics
+# Computer Vision and Graphics
-Computer graphics models, demos, and examples in
+Computer Vision and Graphics are models, demos, and examples in
+* WebGL
+* OpenCV
+* Unity
 * Blender
-* WebGL
 * Others

 ## Demos